seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 O Cressida, how often have I wished me thus!

 **CRESSIDA**
 Wished, my lord!
-The gods grant,--O my lord!
+The gods grant--O my lord!

 **TROILUS**
 What should they grant? what makes this pretty